Dr Christopher Bear

 Senior Lecturer in Human Geography, Director of Undergraduate Studies

 My research interests centre on the relationships between humans, animals and technologies.
 These interests have been developed through a wide range of empirical contexts, ranging from recreational fisheries to dairy farming.
 I recently completed ESRC-funded research on the adoption of robotic milking technologies in the dairy sector, developing my long-standing interest in the place of animals within food production systems.
-This interest will be taken in a new direction during Study Leave in 2017-2018, when I will begin research on the production of 'edible insects'.
+This interest will be taken in a new direction during Study Leave in 2017-2018, during which I am conducting research on insect farming in the UK, with a particular focus on insects for human consumption.
 While much of my current work relates to land-based and air-borne animals, I am also one of relatively few human geographers to have a focus on aquatic environments.

 I am currently involved in the supervision of six PhD students and am always keen to discuss potential PhD topics that relate to my research interests.